Understanding your S-Corp K-1: What every shareholder needs to know

 Box 1: Ordinary business income or loss.
 This is the main number for most professional service firm owners.
 It reports your share of the company's net income from operations.
 If the S-corp had $300,000 in revenue and $200,000 in deductible expenses, Box 1 shows your share of the $100,000 profit.

 This income is subject to ordinary income tax rates but not self-employment tax.
 That is one of the key advantages of the S-corp structure.
-Unlike a sole proprietorship or partnership, an S-Corp's ordinary income passes through without the additional 15.3% self-employment tax (though you must pay yourself reasonable W-2 wages, which are subject to payroll taxes).
+Unlike a sole proprietorship or partnership, an S-corp's ordinary income passes through without the additional 15.3% self-employment tax (though you must pay yourself reasonable W-2 wages, which are subject to payroll taxes).

 Boxes 2-10: Separately stated items.
 Certain types of income and deductions must be reported separately because they receive special treatment on your personal return.
 Interest income (Box 4), dividend income (Box 5a/5b), and capital gains or losses (Boxes 8-10) are common examples.